openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Host: server.example.com
 ```

-Response from the Credential Issuer that contains a Credential Offer Object MUST have the media type "application/json".
+The response from the Credential Issuer that contains a Credential Offer Object MUST use the media type `application/json`.

-This ability to pass Credential Offer by reference is particularly useful for large requests.
+This ability to pass the Credential Offer by reference is particularly useful for large requests.

 Below is a non-normative example of the Credential Offer displayed by the Credential Issuer as a QR code when the Credential Offer is passed by reference: